bmegli/realsense-ir-to-vaapi-h264/README.md

 HVE is included as submodule, you only need to meet its dependencies (FFmpeg).

 HVE works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04.
-Ubuntu 16.04 has outdated FFmpeg (compile you own or use non-official packages).
+Ubuntu 16.04 has outdated FFmpeg and VAAPI ecosystem.

 ## Building Instructions